dreamgrove/dreamgrove/content/balance/SotFO-Raid-Guide/Halondrus the Reclaimer.md

 ## Notes For the Boss:
+- **They completely reworked the boss.
+This information is most likely not up to date.**
 - On PTR HC the boss felt like you would want to go for NF with how little hp the pillars had plus the fact that the boss had a huge dr depending on how many pillars were up. *also read mythic*
 - You can always starfall for movement it is not much of a loss.
 If you are playing sd pulsar remember that you proc pulsar with starfall.